A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations

 To verify the soundness of our methodology, we compared the rotationally-induced increase in equatorial radii in our model to that of \citet{HureNoe2025}.
-As \citet{HureNoe2025} do not provide grids over the same free parameters used in this study, we had to vary multiple parameters simultaneously to reproduce their grids.
-We found that the difference in equatorial radii between a 9.967$M_\oplus$, 42.3\% water, 57.7\% mantle (with 50\% MgO and 50\% SiO$_\mathrm{2}$) planet with a 5.05-hour rotation period and a 9.372$M_\oplus$, 43.8\% water, 56.2\% mantle (with 50\% MgO and 50\% SiO$_\mathrm{2}$) planet with an infinite rotation period was 3.9\%, in contrast with the 6.3\% found by \citet{HureNoe2025}.
+We found that the difference in equatorial radii between a 9.967$M_\oplus$, 42.3\% \textcolor{black}{mantle}, 57.7\% \textcolor{black}{water} (with 50\% MgO and 50\% SiO$_\mathrm{2}$) planet with a 5.05-hour rotation period and a 9.372$M_\oplus$, 43.8\% \textcolor{black}{mantle}, 56.2\% \textcolor{black}{water} (with 50\% MgO and 50\% SiO$_\mathrm{2}$) planet with an infinite rotation period was \textcolor{black}{4.7\%}, in contrast with the 6.3\% found by \citet{HureNoe2025}.
 The independent variables they use to define a planet are not the same as those used in our model, explaining the slightly varying mass and compositions of the 5.05-hour and infinite rotation period planets.
 Because of this, our smaller difference in equatorial radii is partially explainable by the EOS in our model having different compressibilities and thus reacting differently to a change in planetary mass than those used by \citet{HureNoe2025}.
-These different compressibilities lead to their work finding radii for planets of a given period $\gtrsim$10\% larger than ours due to differences in EOS.
+These different compressibilities lead to their work finding radii for planets of a given period \textcolor{black}{$\gtrsim$4}\% larger than ours due to differences in EOS.